crispy-pepper/WRO_2024/README.md

 <br><br>

 #### Obstacle Management
-Track Centering and Wall Following: To ensure that our vehicle stays centered on the track, we implemented a wall-following strategy based on live camera feeds.
-The camera captures the area ahead of the vehicle, and we analyze this feed using four regions of interest (ROI)—two on each side of the track.
-By comparing the size of the black walls in these regions, we determine if the vehicle is veering too far to one side.
+Track Centering and Wall Following: To ensure that our vehicle stays centered on the track, we implemented a wall-following strategy using the camera.
+The camera captures the area ahead of the vehicle, and we analyze this feed using four regions of interests and can compare the size of the black walls in these regions to determine if the vehicle is veering too far to one side.

-To correct the vehicle’s position, we employed a Proportional-Integral-Derivative (PID) control algorithm.
-This algorithm calculates the difference between the wall sizes detected on each side and adjusts the steering accordingly.
-The use of PID control minimizes the risk of overcorrection, ensuring that the vehicle remains stable and centered on the track.
+To correct the vehicle’s position, we used a Proportional-Integral-Derivative (PID) algorithm.
+This algorithm calculates the difference between the wall sizes detected on each side and adjusts the direction accordingly.
+The use of PID control gives the car stable turning, ensuring that the vehicle remains stable and centered on the track.

-When approaching a turn, the vehicle relies on the ROIs to detect changes in the size of the black walls.
-If one wall disappears from the camera’s view, the vehicle knows that it’s time to initiate a turn.
-To prevent premature stopping or incorrect turn execution, the vehicle is programmed to continue turning for a predetermined period once a turn has begun.
-This approach mitigates issues like overturning or under-turning, ensuring smooth and accurate cornering.
+When approaching a turn, the vehicle uses the ROIs to detect changes in the size of the black walls.
+If one wall disappears from the camera’s view, the vehicle starts to initiate a turn.
+To prevent early stoppage or incorrect turn execution, the vehicle continues turning for a predetermined period once a turn has begun.
+This approach stops issues like overturning or under-turning.

-The vehicle encounters pillars of various colors on the course, which it must navigate around.
-To manage this, the camera continuously scans for the color of the pillars using the ROIs.
-Depending on the detected color, the vehicle will swerve left or right to avoid colliding with the pillar.
+To navigate the pillars, the camera continuously scans for the color of the pillars using the ROIs.
+Depending on the color, the vehicle will swerve left or right.
 This dynamic response is critical for maintaining the vehicle’s path and avoiding penalties.

-If the vehicle detects that it has passed a pillar on the wrong side, it immediately reverses and adjusts its trajectory to correct the mistake.
-This capability is essential for recovering from potential errors and ensuring that the vehicle completes the course correctly.
+If the vehicle cannot pass a pillar on the correct side, it reverses and adjusts its direction to correct the mistake.
+This ensures that the vehicle completes the course correctly.
 * add 3-point turn and parallel parking

 #### Assembly Instructions
 1. Disassembling the Chassis:
- - Begin by carefully unscrewing the cover of the Carisma 80468 GT24RS 1/24 chassis.
+ - Begin by unscrewing the cover of the Carisma 80468 GT24RS 1/24 chassis.
 This includes removing the top pole that supports the rear of the cover.
  - Next, unscrew the top shell of the vehicle.
 After the shell is removed, detach the components securing the servo and motor in place.

 2. Creating Space for New Components:
  - Remove the battery holder from the chassis, followed by the front partition of the servo holder.
-This step is crucial to create sufficient space for the installation of the upgraded motor and servo.
+This step creates sufficient space for the installation of the new motor and servo.

 3. Installing the New Motor:
- - Replace the original motor with the Furitek Micro Komodo 1212 3450KV Brushless Motor.
-Carefully position the motor within the chassis and secure it in place, ensuring that it aligns correctly with the existing drivetrain components.
+ - Replace the original motor with the Furitek Micro Komodo 1212 3450KV Brushless Motor, using the original motor compartment and holder.

 4. Installing the New Servo:
  - Replace the original servo with the Hitec HS-5055MG Servo.
-Secure the servo by screwing a long screw into its end to properly engage the steering mechanism.
+Screw a long screw into the servo horn/arm so that it moves the steering mechanism.
- - Make sure to clip the standoffs into place for stability.
+ - Make sure to clip the standoffs of the servo to fit into the chassis.

 5. Wiring the Power System:
  - Connect the Gens Ace 2S1P 1300mAh 7.4V battery cable to the Furiteck Lizard Pro 30A/50A Brushless ESC cable.
-Follow the wiring configuration provided in the README of the schemes folder to ensure proper power delivery to the motor and other components.
+Follow the wiring  provided in the README of the schemes folder to ensure proper power delivery to the motor and other components.

 6. 3D Printed Components Installation:
  - Print one “base v3.stl” and one “camera holder v6.stl” using a 3D printer.